Interventional Radiology Integrated Residency

 The Integrated Interventional Radiology Residency is a five-year training program beginning at the PGY-2 level and culminating in board eligibility in both diagnostic radiology and interventional radiology.
 Residents receive balanced training in each of the subspecialty disciplines of diagnostic radiology and robust procedural and clinical training in interventional radiology.

 The program cultivates an educational environment which fosters close relationships between faculty and residents and encourages extensive interactions with other clinical departments.
-The development of these intra- and extra- departmental relationships is fostered by the resident's gradual assumption of greater responsibility as he or she progresses through the five-year sequence of rotation assignments, beginning with initial obligatory preceptorships and advancing to more independent activity with discriminatory consultation.
-This process aids in the synthesis and correlation of the diagnostic radiologic sciences, interventional radiologic procedures and patient management, and clinical medicine, with a constant focus on patient care.
+The development of these relationships is fostered by the resident's gradual assumption of greater responsibility as he or she progresses through the five-year sequence of rotation assignments, beginning with initial obligatory preceptorships and advancing to more independent activity with discriminatory consultation.
+This process aids in the synthesis and correlation of the diagnostic radiologic sciences, interventional radiologic procedures and patient management, and clinical medicine—with a constant focus on patient care.

-The faculty actively encourages and provides opportunities for basic imaging and translational research, clinical research, and outcomes research.
+The faculty actively encourage and provide opportunities for basic imaging and translational research, clinical research, and outcomes research.

-The NYP/Columbia University Integrated Interventional Radiology residency program adheres to the ACGME Program Requirements for Interventional Radiology.
+The NewYork-Presbyterian Hospital/Columbia University Irving Medical Center Integrated Interventional Radiology residency program adheres to the ACGME program requirements for interventional radiology.

 The PGY5-6 advanced interventional radiology rotations are organized around competency-based goals and objectives and foster each resident’s progression through graded responsibility to eventual autonomy.
 PGY5-6 residents rotate through the clinical services including the ICU, oncology, transplant surgery, vascular ultrasound, MR angiography, inpatient, outpatient, and office based interventional radiology.
 We enjoy a favorable faculty-resident ratio, ensuring ample availability of faculty members for resident teaching and supervision.